Ampicillin: Interactions

 Ampicillin reacts with probenecid and methotrexate to decrease renal excretion.
 Large doses of ampicillin can increase the risk of bleeding with concurrent use of warfarin and other oral anticoagulants, possibly by inhibiting platelet aggregation.
 Ampicillin has been said to make oral contraceptives less effective, but this has been disputed.
 It can be made less effective by other antibiotic, such as chloramphenicol, erythromycin, cephalosporins, and tetracyclines.
 For example, tetracyclines inhibit protein synthesis in bacteria, reducing the target against which ampicillin acts.
 If given at the same time as aminoglycosides, it can bind to it and inactivate it.
 When administered separately, aminoglycosides and ampicillin can potentiate each other instead.

 Ampicillin causes skin rashes more often when given with allopurinol.

 Both the live cholera vaccine and live typhoid vaccine can be made ineffective if given with ampicillin.
 Ampicillin is normally used to treat cholera and typhoid fever, lowering the immunological response that the body has to mount.

 Pharmacology

 Mechanism of action

 Ampicillin is in the penicillin group of beta-lactam antibiotics and is part of the aminopenicillin family.
 It is roughly equivalent to amoxicillin in terms of activity.
 Ampicillin is able to penetrate gram-positive and some gram-negative bacteria.
 It differs from penicillin G, or benzylpenicillin, only by the presence of an amino group.
-This amino group, present on both ampicillin and amoxicillin, helps these antibiotics pass through the pores of the outer membrane of gram-negative bacteria, such as E. coli, Proteus mirabilis, Salmonella enterica, and Shigella.
+This amino group, present on both ampicillin and amoxicillin, helps these antibiotics pass through the pores of the outer membrane of gram-negative bacteria, such as Escherichia coli, Proteus mirabilis, Salmonella enterica, and Shigella.

 Ampicillin acts as an irreversible inhibitor of the enzyme transpeptidase, which is needed by bacteria to make the cell wall.
 It inhibits the third and final stage of bacterial cell wall synthesis in binary fission, which ultimately leads to cell lysis; therefore, ampicillin is usually bacteriolytic.